boltlabs-inc/zip-spec/zip-bolt-support.rst

 	``PROGRAM PUSHDATA( <cust-close> || <<0x1> || <merch-sig> || <revocation-token>> )``

-where the ``witness`` consists of a first byte ``0x1`` to indicate merchant followed by the merchant signature and the revocation token.
+where the ``witness`` consists of a first byte ``0x1`` to indicate the merchant followed by the merchant signature and the revocation token.

 2.3.2 Merchant closing transaction
 ----
-The merchant can create their own initial closing transaction as follows and obtain the customer signature during the establishment phase.
+The merchant can create their own initial closing transaction and obtain the customer signature during the channel establishment phase.

 * ``version``: specify version number
 * ``groupid``: specify group id